myrachanto/golang-echo-backend-e-store-part1/README.md

 ##the scope of golang echo backend e-store-part1

 - It has an Authorization system embed into it- with **jwt tokens**
+- It has the crud opreations product
-- It has the crud opreations for
+- It has the crud opreations customer
--product
--customer
--category of products
+- It has the crud opreations category of products
--major category of products
+- It has the crud opreations major category of products
--sub category of products
+- It has the crud opreations sub category of products
 - It Utilizes the gorm(orm) platform to interact with the database-relational database which as i said earlier it is easily subtitutable with other orm like xorm
 - It Utilizes the echo framework to its controllers and routes- easily subsituted -